0chain/blobber/README.md

  - Linux (Ubuntu Preferred) Version: 20.04 and Above
  - Mac(Apple Silicon or Intel) Version: Big Sur and Above
  - Windows(Requires WSL ) Version: Windows 11 or 10 version 2004 and above
- - Docker is available for Linux, macOS and Windows platforms.
-Find instructions for the preferred operating system [here](https://docs.docker.com/engine/install/#supported-platforms).
+ - Docker is available for Linux, macOS, and Windows platforms.
+Find instructions for the preferred operating system [here](https://docs.docker.com/engine/install/#supported-pl atforms).

 ### Directory Setup for Blobbers

 1. Clone the Blobber repository using the command